Male pregnancy: Ectopic implant

 Mammalian males, including humans, do not possess a uterus to gestate offspring.
 The theoretical issue of male ectopic pregnancy (pregnancy outside the uterine cavity) by surgical implantation has been addressed by experts in the field of fertility medicine, who stress that the concept of ectopic implantation, while theoretically plausible, has never been attempted and would be difficult to justify – even for a woman lacking a uterus – owing to the extreme health risks to both the parent and child.

 Robert Winston, a pioneer of in-vitro fertilization, told London's Sunday Times that "male pregnancy would certainly be possible" by having an embryo implanted in a man's abdomen – with the placenta attached to an internal organ such as the bowel – and later delivered surgically.
 Ectopic implantation of the embryo along the abdominal wall, and resulting placenta growth would, however, be very dangerous and potentially fatal for the host, and is therefore unlikely to be studied in humans.
 Gillian Lockwood, medical director of Midland Fertility Services, a British fertility clinic, noted that the abdomen has not evolved to separate from the placenta during delivery, hence the danger of an ectopic pregnancy.
 Bioethicist Glenn McGee said "the question is not 'Can a man do it?'.
 It's 'If a man does have a successful [ectopic] pregnancy, can he survive it?

-Since 2000, several hoax web sites have appeared on the Internet purporting to describe the world's first pregnant man.
+Since 2000, several hoax websites have appeared on the Internet purporting to describe the world's first pregnant man.
 While some rely on legitimate scientific claims, no such experiment has ever been reported.
 Fertility clinician Cecil Jacobson claimed to have transplanted a fertilized egg from a female baboon to the omentum in the abdominal cavity of a male baboon in the mid-1960s, which then carried the fetus for four months; however, Jacobson did not publish his claims in a scientific journal, and was subsequently convicted on several unrelated counts of fraud for ethical misconduct.

 Uterus transplantation

 Transplanting a uterus into a male body poses a challenge due to the lack of natural ligaments, vasculature, and hormones required to support the uterus.
 The uterus would either have to be donated by a willing donor or be tissue-engineered using the male's stem cells and then implanted into the pelvic region.
 Afterward, an in vitro fertilisation (IVF) procedure would be followed to insert the embryo into the male's transplanted womb.

-In 1931, transgender female Lili Elbe (assigned male at birth) underwent a uterus transplant in an attempt to achieve pregnancy, but died of complications following the procedure.
+In 1931, Lili Elbe, a trans woman, underwent a uterus transplant in an attempt to achieve pregnancy, but died of complications following the procedure.